 Platform

-Through my role on the Governor's Council with the power to approve judicial appointments, I want to nudge the judiciary to ensure a progressive approach within the judicial system.
-The Governor’s Council is the closest thing we have to constituents exerting any control over the judiciary in MA (especially because we don't elect judges here).
-My primary objective is to get the voice and power of the people (my constituents) back into the Governor’s Council’s chamber.
-Judges should be critically questioned prior to appointment, and should be committed to values like racial equity, antirecidivism, rehabilitation, abolition, LGBTQ/abortion/immigrant justice and protecting 1st Amendment protections for protestors and activists.
-I aim to use my post to ensure those values are shared by our judges here.
+Because MA does not allow voters to elect any judges directly, the Governor’s Council is the closest thing we have to general democratic control over the composition of the judicary–retaining the ultimate and final power to approve and appoint judicial nominees.
+My primary objective is to get the voice and power of the people (my constituents) back into the Governor’s Council’s chamber, and to use my post to steer MA away from mass incarceration.
+Judges should be critically questioned and scrutinized prior to appointment, and should be committed to values like racial equity, antirecidivism, rehabilitation, prison reform, LGBTQ/abortion/immigrant/labor rights and protecting 1st Amendment protections for protestors and activists.
+I aim to use my post to ensure that not only are those values emphasized in the courts, but that our judges are representative of and reflect the diversity of Massachusetts' residents.

 Focal points